SeikaHirori/Find-the-Missing-Media/README.md

 1. Enter the last IMG's digit
     - Ex: If the last/largest IMG is "IMG_0090", type and enter "90"

-1. If successful, check the "_excel" folder and view the newly created xlsx (Microsft Excel) spreadsheets of the following categories:
+1. If successful, check the "_excel" folder and view the newly created xlsx (Microsoft's Excel) spreadsheets of the following categories:
     - Duplicate Images
     - Misc File
     - Missing Media